 Student members enrolled in approved cytogenetics or molecular programs are invited to submit abstracts for the Student Research Award.
 This award is presented to the recipient at each year’s Annual Meeting of the Association of Genetic Technologists.
 The entries are submitted via the Abstract Submission Portal, for evaluation by a panel of Association members.
 The winner is selected by this panel based on a scored evaluation of the submitted abstracts.
 All other qualifying participants are invited to present a poster at the annual meeting.
 Abstract submission guidelines can be found here.
-Abstract submission deadline is March 1, 2020.
+Abstract submission deadline is has been extended to March 6, 2020.

 - Individuals enrolled in a NAACLS “Serious Applicant Status” or “Approved” graduate, undergraduate or certificate program in Cytogenetics or Diagnostic Molecular Science (U.S. Programs) are eligible to submit abstracts for the award.
 Individuals enrolled in a Canadian Society of Laboratory Technology approved graduate, undergraduate or certificate program in Cytogenetics or Molecular Genetics (Canadian programs) are also eligible to submit abstracts for the award.
 Students attending formal graduate, undergraduate or certificate programs outside of the United States and Canada will be eligible if the program is recognized at the national level of the country in which the program is located.
 Applicants MUST be enrolled sometime between May 1 of the previous year and the date of AGT Annual Meeting.
 Eligible applicants must not have graduated prior to May 1 of the previous year.

 - Applicants must be active members of the Association of Genetic Technologists.
 Information regarding AGT membership is available from your program director or the AGT Executive Office.

 - The applicants are required to be the first author on the abstract.